Quick Picks

 No. Put it where air can move freely, with enough clearance to breathe.
 A bad placement can blunt performance and make a good machine feel pointless.
 The right spot beats the right brochure claim.

-Should we buy the Levoit or the Coway?
+Should we buy the Levoit or the Honeywell?

 Buy the Levoit if you want the safest all-around bedroom choice.
-Buy the Coway if the budget line is fixed and the room just needs basic everyday air cleaning.
-Blueair is the step-up for quiet sleeping, and Midea is the different-category answer for dampness.
+Buy the Honeywell if the budget line is fixed and the room just needs simple evaporative moisture.
+Dreo is the step-up for quiet sleeping, and Vicks is the simple cool-mist fallback.